-It works by dumping the glucose in the muscle tissue, instead of being stored as fat.
+- It works by dumping the glucose into the muscle tissue, instead of being stored as fat.

-The more lean body mass you have, the faster and more efficient they are in absorbing glucose from the blood, and therefore, control sugar levels.
+- The more of lean body mass you have, the faster and more efficient you are in absorbing glucose from the blood, and therefore, controlling sugar levels.

 As you can imagine, resistance training and HIIT play a major role in this process.
-After exercise, our greedy muscles act literally like a dry sponge that is been dumped in the bucket of water.
+After exercise, our greedy muscles act literally like a dry sponge that is been dumped into a bucket of water.
 They absorb everything.

-This ability is also helpful in the regulation of sugar because it reduces the need to manufacture insulin in the high amount.
+This ability is also helpful in the regulation of sugar because it reduces the need to manufacture insulin in a high amount.